Blixibon/css_weapons_in_hl2/README.md

 * `materials/models/weapons/v_models` - Materials and textures used by the CS:S weapon viewmodels. *(entire folder)*
 * `sound/weapons` - Sounds used by the CS:S weapons. *(entire folder)*
 * `resource/cs.ttf` - The font containing most of the CS:S weapon icons.
-* `resource/cstrike.ttf` - The font containing some of the other CS:S weapon icons.
+* `resource/cstrike.ttf` - The font containing some of the other CS:S weapon icons. *(namely the the SG552 and XM1014)*

 ---